gomson/vicsydev/consing_forth.md

 posted Feb 6th 2017, 05:00 pm

 ### preramble
 In a previous [post](https://github.com/codr4life/vicsydev/blob/master/lispy_forth.md), I presented the humble beginnings of [Lifoo](https://github.com/codr4life/lifoo); a Lispy, Forth-like language implemented in Common Lisp.
 This post goes further into specific features and the reasoning behind them.
-I decided from the start that this was going to be a fresh take on Forth, in the spirit of Lisp; taking nothing for granted; and I ran into plenty of interesting design choices as a result.
+I decided from the start that this was going to be a fresh take on Forth, in the spirit of Lisp; taking nothing for granted; and I ran into plenty of interesting choices as a result.

 ### repl
 If you wan't to play along with the examples, a basic REPL may be started by cloning the [repository](https://github.com/codr4life/lifoo), followed by loading and evaluating ```(lifoo:lifoo-repl)```.